Difference Between the Calendar Year vs Fiscal Year

 What is the Fiscal Year?

-It is used by companies, government bodies, educational institutions, etc. for accounting, reporting, and budgeting purposes.
+It is used by companies, government bodies, educational institutions, etc., for accounting, reporting, and budgeting purposes.
 The fiscal year is a period of 1 year period which ends on the last day of any month.
-The fiscal year cover consecutive 12 months, For instance, a fiscal year can start from 1st April and it ends on 31st March of next year.
-(Example – if a fiscal year of a firm starts from 1st April 2019 that will end after 12 consecutive months, that is on 31st March 2020.
+The fiscal year covers 12 consecutive months, For instance, a fiscal year can start on the 1st of April and ends on the 31st of March of the next year.
+(Example – if a firm’s fiscal year starts from 1st April 2019 and ends after 12 consecutive months, that is on 31st March 2020.
 All fiscal year does not match the calendar year.
-If a company wants to follow a different fiscal year, they need to submit a request to the IRS (Internal Revenue Service) and tell the genuine reason why they want to adopt a different fiscal year.
-Where IRS (IRS) applies specific requirements on those companies that want to use a different fiscal year.
+Suppose a company wants to follow a different fiscal year.

 What is the Calendar year?

 A Calendar year is a normal year with 12 Months period that starts from 1st January to 31st December.
 Many entities adopt the calendar year for their financial reporting and calculations.
-(Example –if a firm uses calendar year and refers to its financial reporting for the year 2019 this means the profit/losses is for the period of 1st January 2019 to 31st December 2019).
-The firm that uses the calendar year for the annual reporting will specifically mention the start and end date in the income statement if any entity doesn’t indicate which year they are using, then it will be assumed that they are using the calendar year for reporting.
-The calendar also is known as a civil year and it consists of 365 days in a normal year and 366 days in a leap year.
-The Gregorian calendar is the basis of the calendar year and the same calendar is used on the globe.
-Amazon and Facebook are examples of some Giant Companies that are following calendar years as their fiscal year.
+(Example –if a firm uses calendar year and refers to its financial reporting for the year 2019, this means the profit/losses are from 1st January 2019 to 31st December 2019).
+The firm that uses the calendar year for the annual reporting will specifically mention the start and end date in the income statement.
+If any entity doesn’t indicate which year they are using, it will be assumed that they are using the calendar year for reporting.

-Head to Head Comparison Between the Calendar year vs Fiscal year (Infographics)
+Head To Head Comparison Between the Calendar Year vs Fiscal Year (Infographics)

 Below are the top 6 differences between the Calendar Year vs Fiscal Year:

-Key Differences between the Calendar year vs Fiscal year
+Key Differences Between the Calendar Year vs Fiscal Year

 Let us discuss some of the major key differences between the Calendar Year vs Fiscal Year:

-The calendar year vs Fiscal year Comparison Table
+The Calendar Year vs Fiscal Year Comparison Table

 Let’s discuss the top comparison between the Calendar Year vs Fiscal Year: